BarryBeics/Project-Two/README.md

 - As a USER I want to be able to change the duration the simulation will run for so that I can see the effect this would have on the overall strategy
 - As a USER I want simple explanations of any complex terminology so that I can understand what it is I’m making changes to
 - As a USER I want a simple interface so that I can cycle between strategies quickly and easily
-- As a USER I want a simple summary of the results so that I can quickly understand if change I have made have improved my strategy or not
+- As a USER I want a simple summary of the results so that I can quickly understand if change I have made has improved my strategy or not
 - As a USER I want a to be able to save results for later comparison
 - As a USER I want to be able to contact the developer to suggest future developments to the site